cirosantilli/linux-cheat/net/http.md

     Supported by almost all modern browsers: Firefox sends it by default, Apache has `mod_gzip` which gzips everything when possible.

+###Content-Disposition

+Suggeste to the browser what to do to certain types of data, specially content types different from HTML:

+`attachment` suggest to the browser to download the file with given filename:

+    Content-Disposition: attachment; filename=genome.jpeg;

+`inline` suggest to the browser to show the content inline if it has that capability:

+    Content-Disposition: inline

+In Firefox, the browser preferences under `Edit > Preferences > Application` determine what to do for each MIME type, and overrirides this header.

 ###Server

 Software that sent the response.